-- The law relating to admissions. - The panel's duties under the Human Rights Act 1998 and the Equality Act 2010. - Procedural fairness and natural justice. - The roles of specific panel members, e.g. the chair.
+- The law relating to admissions.

+- The panel's duties under the Human Rights Act 1998 and the Equality Act 2010.

+- Procedural fairness and natural justice.

+- The roles of specific panel members.

 Members of the appeals panel will receive travel and subsistence allowances where applicable, and will be compensated for any loss of earnings or expenses.